Conus garywilsoni

 Conus garywilsoni is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

+Etymology (origin of the name)

+Conus garywilsoni is named after Gary Wilson, a conchologist (shell collector and expert) from Western Australia.
+This honors his significant contributions to the knowledge of cone snails in the region.

 Description

-The size of an adult shell varies between 15 mm and 21 mm.
+The length of an adult shell varies between 15 mm and 21 mm.

+Conus garywilsoni is considered a relatively small species within the diverse Conus genus, which includes species ranging from a few millimeters to over 20 centimeters.
+This makes its size a notable characteristic.

 Distribution

-This marine species is endemic to Australia and can be found off the Northwest Cape, Western Australia.
+This marine species is endemic to Australia and can be found off the North West Cape, Western Australia, which includes locations such as Exmouth.
+Specimens have been collected by SCUBA diving about 40 meters below sea level, typically on a sand bottom among algae.